 - Maximum of 4 watts

-- Has great features, including an automatic noise limiter (ANL) for better clarity
+- Great features, including an automatic noise limiter (ANL)

 - Features several quick function switches

-First in the list of our reviews, the Midland 75-822 is a mid-range handheld CB radio that is the baseline of what we would predict from a good communication radio in its category.
-While this handheld radio may not come with lots of unique features that you can anticipate to see in some of the more extravagant models, it still a radio that has everything you need.
+First in the list of our reviews is the Midland 75-822 handheld CB radio.
+While this handheld radio may not have lots of unique features like in the more extravagant models (like Uniden), this radio still has everything you need.
 The belt clip and mic hanger are also included in the box.

 Like with many other CB radios, this radio covers the entirety of the CB band—all 40 channels.
-This radio Midland produced can also receive broadcasts from the 10 NOAA weather channels, allowing users to get lots of critical weather updates as well as nine other ones providing all kinds of basic forecasts.
+This radio Midland produced can receive broadcasts from the 10 NOAA weather channels, allowing users to get lots of critical weather updates as well as nine other ones.
+Access to NOAA channels is crucial if you want weather news.

 As for power sources, this mobile CB radio can use a battery pack (six AA batteries) so that you can get the most out of the radio on the go.
-However, if you plan on using this radio for an extended period, you can hook the handheld radio up to an adapter that plugs into the cigarette-lighter port of your vehicle.
+However, if you plan on using this radio for longer, you can hook the handheld radio up to an adapter that plugs into the cigarette-lighter port of your vehicle.
 Either way, the battery life is decent.

-There are several knobs on the face of this Midland mobile CB radio that allow users to discover certain instant channel source and functions.
-The first of these (and perhaps the most useful ones) is instant access to both ch.
+There are several knobs on this mobile CB radio for certain instant channel source and functions.
+The first of these is instant access to both ch.
 9 and ch.
-19 from the NOAA weather, which gives you critical updates and alerts, respectively.
-You can also find the squelch control knob.
-While the display is small and compact, it is well-lit that offers easy reading of the menu and notifications.
+19 from the NOAA weather channels, which gives you critical weather updates and alerts.
+You can find the squelch control knob as well.
+The compact display is lit well and offers easy notification reading.